-This guide will show you how to restore the colour of a leather car interior.
+This guide will show you how to restore the colour of a leather car seat, using our leather car seat restoration products.
 Because we can match the colour of leather exactly, you can use our Leather Colourant Kit to restore the full interior, or one car seat, or even just a worn panel.

 This photo shows a worn leather car seat.
-We will restore the colour to the two front seats.
+In this article we will restore the colour to the two front seats of this car interior.

-- Leather Colourant Kit - Used to restore the leather.
+- Leather Colourant Kit - Used to restore the leather car seat

 - Flexifil- To fill cracks (where needed)